ancwrd1/snx-rs/README.md

 * Username/password authentication
 * Certificate authentication via the provided client certificate
 * Microsoft Authenticator app support
-* Multi-factor codes input via TTY (SMS/SecurID/TOTP)
+* Multi-factor codes input via TTY/GUI (SMS/SecurID/TOTP)
 * Store password in the keychain using libsecret
 * Tray icon and menu support (optional via 'tray-icon' flag)

+## System requirements

+* Recent Linux distribution
+* NetworkManager
+* systemd-resolved
+* iproute2
+* DBus
+* For tray-icon feature: Adwaita theme (icons), zenity or kdialog utility (user prompts)

 ## Roadmap

-* SAML SSO support
+* SAML SSO (what to do with the OTP acquired from the browser?)
+* macOS support (contributions are welcome)

 ## Usage

 There are two ways to use the application:

 * Standalone service mode, selected by `-m standalone` parameter.
 This is the default mode.
 Run `snx-rs --help` to get a help with all command line parameters.
 In this mode the application takes connection parameters either from the command line or from the specified configuration file.
+Recommended for headless usage.
 * Command mode, selected by `-m command` parameter.
 In this mode the application runs as a service without establishing a connection and awaits for the commands from the external client.
 Use `snxctl` utility to send commands to the service.
+Recommended for desktop usage.
 The following commands are accepted:
   - `connect` - establish a connection.
 Parameters are taken from the `~/.config/snx-rs/snx-rs.conf` file.
   - `disconnect` - disconnect a tunnel
   - `reconnect` - drop a connection and then connect again